source: Colgate SEC Filings

 - Amazon has been generating cash inflows by selling their marketable securities.
 Amazon sold $3.025bn dollars of marketable securities in 2015.

-Cash Flow from Investments – JPMorgan Bank Example
+Cash Flow from Investing Activities Example (JPMorgan Bank)

 Below is the cash flow from Investments from JPMorgan Chase.